davidavdav/NamedArrays.jl/README.md

 for all vectors, these are retained in the results.
 Otherwise the names are reinitialized to the default "1", "2", ...

+ * Sum, prod, minimum, maximum

+ These functions, when operating along one dimension, keep the names in the orther dimensions, and name the left over singleton dimension as $function($dimname).

 Methods that AbstractArray covers
 ---------------------------